wyz2368/depgraph/README.md

 This is a library for running simulations of dependency graphs, which are similar to attack graphs.
 They represent an attacker and defender seeking control over a computer network.

+The code was written by Thanh Nguyen with help from Mason Wright.

 ## Eclipse build

 1. File -> Import -> Git -> Projects form Git